Cloudify-PS/cloudify-training-labs/lab4/README.md

 The purpose of this lab is to fix a broken blueprint, install it locally and also upload it a Cloudify Manager.

-It is assumed that the exercise's files are extracted into `$LAB_ROOT`.
+It is assumed that the `LAB_ROOT` environment variable points to the exercise's root directory.
 Otherwise, export it:

 ```bash
 export LAB_ROOT=~/cloudify-training-labs/lab4/exercise